 Putting the dough together

-1. In a large mixing bowl, mix well, the flour, vital wheat gluten, salt, sugar and yeast.
+1. In a large mixing bowl, mix well, the flour, vital wheat gluten, salt and sugar.

 1. Melt the butter and pour it into the cold milk with the saffron in it.